Learn from 3 valuable lessons we learnt that took our family camping to the next level.

 When it's wet, we can pack and unpack in the dry!

-A year later, we had booked a camping holiday in North Devon during August.
+We booked a camping holiday in North Devon in August a year later.
 It should have been beautiful sunshine.
 But no. No one had told the weather it was summer.

 Instead, it was windy, cold, and very, very wet.